GetmeUK/manhattan-js-essentials/README.md

 # manhattan-essentials

-A set of essential functions for JavaScript used by (probably) all manhattan JS packages.
+A set of essential functions for manhattan JavaScript packages.

 ## Installation